 Performance of pregnant ewes fed diet containing graded levels of M. balsamina

 Results from Table 2 indicated the performance of pregnant Uda ewes fed graded levels of balsam apple.
 The result shows no significant variation (P>0.05) between treatments means in terms of final weight, Average daily gain (ADG), feed intake, and feed conversion ratio (FCR).
 The present study indicated no significant difference amongst the treatments in terms of average daily gain and feed intake amongst all the treatments.
-However, the ADG values (134.52-141.67) indicated that pregnant Uda ewes gained a lot of weight during experimental period which could be partly associated to the weight of fetuses they have been carrying and high plain of nutrition fed to the ewes throughout the gestation period.
+However, the ADG values in range were differed numerically (134.52-141.67) indicated that pregnant Uda ewes gained a lot of weight during experimental period which could be partly associated to the weight of fetuses they have been carrying and high plain of nutrition fed to the ewes throughout the gestation period.
 This agreed with report of Owen (1976) and Banerjee (2013) that inadequate nutrition of animals lead to the reduced production, reproductive failure high mortality, and susceptibility to diseases and parasites.

-Table 2: Performance of pregnant ewes fed diets containing different balsam apple.
+Table 2: Performance of pregnant ewes fed diets containing different levels of balsam apple.